irsbugs/LO-OO-Draw-Macro-Programming/README.md

 * calc_embedded_python_amortization.ods

-# Python programm using UNO to create Calc document.
+# Python program using UNO to create Calc document.

 The following python program will launch a Calc document and create a sheet with amortization data that may be modelled with scrollbars.